Hiring Scams: Exploiting Reward-Seeking Behavior

 with a weekly pay of $350 as compensation for services rendered.

 It is a Flexibile Opportunity where you will determine your working time.
-Since this is
+Since this

 a 'Remote' Position, taks can be carried out from home or on campus.
 Interested

-students, Kindly Contact PRofessor THOMAS DECARLO via email on tdecarlo1@outlook.com stating your full name, email, department, student ID or net ID, alternative email and year of study
+students, Kindly Contact PRofessor THOMAS DECARLO via email on tdecarlo1@outlook.com stating your full name, email, department, student ID or net ID, alternative email

 regarding the job description and further applicaiton